Donald Trump: June 12 meeting with North Korea's Kim Jong Un back on

-WASHINGTON — After holding a rare meeting with a high-ranking North Korean official, President Trump said Friday he has rescheduled a June 12 summit in SIngapore with Kim Jong Un as part of a long-term negotiation to end the latter's nuclear weapons programs.
+After a rare meeting with a high-ranking North Korean official, President Trump said Friday he has rescheduled a June 12 summit in Singapore with Kim Jong Un as part of a long-term effort to try and end the latter's nuclear weapons programs.

-Trump said "we're not going to go sign something" at the Singapore meeting, but "the process will begin” on an agreement to try and strike on the weapons program that has generated global tensions for years.
+While hailing the promise of an unprecedented summit, Trump also sought to tamp down expectations by saying that "we're not going to go sign something" at the Singapore meeting.
+Instead, he said, "the process will begin” on an agreement to have Kim eliminate the nuclear weapons that have generated global tensions for years.

+“I think it’s a getting-to-know-you meeting, plus," Trump told reporters at the White House.

-Little more than a week after he canceled the June 12 meeting amid criticism from Kim Jong Un, Trump spoke warmly about the North Koreans after receiving a letter from Kim concerning the prospects of an historic summit meeting between the two nuclear-armed leaders.
+Little more than a week after he had canceled the June 12 meeting amid criticism from Kim Jong Un, Trump spoke warmly about the North Koreans after receiving a letter from Kim concerning the prospects of an historic summit between nuclear-armed leaders.

 Kim Yong Chol, a former North Korean spy chief who is now a top aide to Kim Jong Un, entered the White House in the early afternoon to hand-deliver the letter to Trump during the Oval Office meeting with the U.S. president and Secretary of State Mike Pompeo.